 Harassment can include verbal or non-verbal behavior that demeans or stereotypes individuals in a harmful way.
 While the College is committed to the principles of free inquiry and free expression, discrimination and harassment identified in this policy are neither legally protected expression nor the proper exercise of academic freedom.

 Examples of discrimination and harassment may include (but are not limited to):

-Mandatory Employee Reporting of Discrimination, Harassment and Sexual Misconduct Involving Students
+Mandatory Employee Reporting of Discrimination, Harassment, Sexual Misconduct, Interpersonal Violence, and Stalking Involving Students

-In order to enable the College to respond effectively and to address instances of discrimination, harassment and sexual misconduct involving students, all College employees must, within 24 hours of receiving the information, report information they have about alleged or possible discrimination, harassment, and sexual misconduct involving students to the Title IX Coordinator or to a member of the Title IX team, which includes Deputy Title IX Coordinators and the Department of Campus Safety.
+In order to enable the College to respond effectively and to address instances of discrimination, harassment, sexual misconduct, interpersonal violence, and stalking involving students, all College employees must, within 24 hours of receiving the information, report information they have about alleged or possible discrimination, harassment, sexual misconduct, interpersonal violence, and stalking involving students to the Title IX Coordinator or to a member of the Title IX team, which includes Deputy Title IX Coordinators and the Department of Campus Safety.
 Only those employees who are statutorily prohibited from reporting such information are exempt from these reporting requirements.
-Upon receiving a report of alleged or suspected discrimination, harassment, or sexual misconduct, the Title IX Coordinator will evaluate the information received and determine what further actions should be taken.
+Upon receiving a report of alleged or suspected discrimination, harassment, sexual misconduct, interpersonal violence, and stalking, the Title IX Coordinator will evaluate the information received and determine what further actions should be taken.
 The Title IX Coordinator will also provide information about the College's Grievance Procedures, as well as available health and advocacy resources and options for criminal reporting.